level11data/databricks-client-java/README.md

 | com.level11data.databricks.workspace.client.username | None | Either username or token |
 | com.level11data.databricks.workspace.client.password | None | Only with username |

-The configuration can be instantiated a number of ways:
+The configuration can be instantiated a few different ways:

-1. With the URL and Token:
+* With the URL and Token:
-`DatabricksClientConfiguration(URI databricksURL, String token)`
+  `DatabricksClientConfiguration(URI workspaceURL, String token)`

-2. With a PropertiesFile reference:
+* With a PropertiesFile reference:
   `DatabricksClientConfiguration(File propertiesFile)`

-3. With an InputStream of properties `DatabricksClientConfiguration(InputStream inputStream)`
+* With an InputStream of properties `DatabricksClientConfiguration(InputStream inputStream)`

-4. With a default configuration:
+* With a default configuration:
   `DatabricksClientConfiguration()`

+#### Default DatabricksClientConfiguration
 The default configuration will load the configuration from the default properties file, found in:
  [resources/databricks-client.properties](https://github.com/level11data/databricks-client-java/blob/master/src/main/resources/databricks-client.properties)